Sarah Harris Showcases Curvy Hips In Black Lace Bra & Matching Panties

 Sarah Harris was scantily clad in her latest Instagram upload on Saturday morning.
 The stunning blond gave her adoring fans a good look at her body as she rocked a revealing ensemble for the steamy snap.

 In the shot, Sarah looked hotter than ever as she opted for a black lace bra.
 The garment included slim straps that put her toned arms and shoulders in the spotlight.
-It also featured a deep neckline that exposed her colossal cleavage
+It also featured a deep neckline that exposed her colossal cleavage.

 She added a pair of matching panties that were cut high to showcase her curvy hips.
 They also wrapped snugly around her tiny waist as they highlighted her flat tummy and killer abs.
 Her muscular thighs were seen in the pic as well.
 She accessorized the look with a ring on her finger.